Current Lab Members

 Halea graduated from Portland State University with a Bachelors of Science in Speech and Hearing Sciences and is currently a Post-bac student.
 This is her third year in the ASC lab and she is thankful for the opportunity to work on current and upcoming research projects that will have an impact in our communities.
 Halea first became interested in Autism after volunteering in local grade schools and early education classrooms.
 In light of the unique social challenges children with Autism face within social environments, she is interested in research and evidence based clinical practices that will help facilitate growth in social skill development along with training for families and educators in order to better support children and their families.

-Cindy is a post baccalaureate student and is in the process of completing her second Bachelor’s degree at Portland State University and applying for graduate school in Speech and Hearing Sciences.
-Her interest in social communication for individuals on the autism spectrum and their families has developed through her experiences as an educator, working as a classroom teacher, reading clinician, and program director with children who have typical as well as atypical development.
-Cindy looks forward to deepening her knowledge of research methods and evidence based practices through her participation as an ASC lab member.
+Cindy is a first year graduate student in Speech and Hearing Sciences at Portland State University, and this is her second year as part of the ASC lab.
+Her interest in social communication for individuals on the autism spectrum developed through her experiences as an educator, partnering with children and their families in her work as a teacher, reading clinician, and program director.
+She looks forward to deepening her knowledge of research methods and evidence based clinical practices through her participation as an ASC lab member.

 ASAP Intervention Project